 Popularity: 3/5: popular with locals but few tourists

 Season: All year.
-Though summer may be too warm and winter slippery due to ice/snow.
+Summer may be very warm though, and winter treacherous due to snow.

 Peak: Burghorn 859m and Lagern 866m